adrianvla/MCRAT/README.md

 ### :exec command
   Executes that command from Console
 ### :sudo player chatmessage
   Forces a player to say the chatmessage.
-If the chat message is something like /..., it'll be executed as a command
+If the chat message'd be something like /..., it'll be executed as a command